 Unusual Options Activity Insight: Utz Brands

-Utz Brands (NYSE:UTZ) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $18.25 following the option alert.
+On Thursday, shares of Utz Brands (NYSE:UTZ) saw unusual options activity.
+After the option alert, the stock price moved down to $17.6.

 - Option Type: SWEEP